Opiskull/Blog/content/post/new-docker-server.md

 After the execution the result is the download URL like we wanted `http://dl.4players.de/ts/releases/3.1.1/teamspeak3-server_linux_amd64-3.1.1.tar.bz2`

-You need to escape the " in the script above in the pup call as this is a bug.
+You need to escape the " in the script above in the pup call as this is a bug with `pup`.
 I tried it at first with single quotes (') but these do not work!

-And now download the server with curl again:
+Now lets download the server with curl again:

 ```bash
 curl -O -L $(curl -s -L https://www.teamspeak.com/en/downloads | pup "[href*=\"teamspeak3-server_linux_amd64\"] attr{href}")